Nirmal Chander Vij: Military career

 Within weeks of his commissioning, he saw action in the Walong sector in the 1962 Indo-China War.
 Since then he has served in the eastern sector six times, the last time being as the General officer commanding IV Corps.
 Vij has served as the General staff officer of an infantry division, a director in the Military Operations Directorate as a colonel and deputy director general of perspective planning (strategic planning) as a brigadier at Army HQ in New Delhi.

 Vij served as the Major General General Staff (MGGS) at the Western Command in Chandimandir, Chandigarh (Punjab).
 During the 1999 Kargil War, he served as the Director General Military Operations (DGMO).
 In 1999, he broke the military tradition to brief members of the Bharatiya Janata Party (BJP) on operations in Kargil.
 He was criticized for appearing, in his professional capacity before a group of senior BJP leaders, and briefing them.

 For his services as the DGMO, he was awarded the Uttam Yudh Seva Medal.
-He was involved was the planning and execution of Operation Khukri – to extricate trapped Indian peacekeeping troops in Sierra Leone.
+He was involved with the planning and execution of Operation Khukri – to extricate trapped Indian peacekeeping troops in Sierra Leone.
 The formations he has commanded include a mountain brigade involved in active counter-insurgency operations in the north east, an elite RAPID (Reorganised Army Plains Infantry Division) unit, the XXI Strike Corps based at Bhopal, Madhya Pradesh and the IV Corps based at Tezpur, Assam.
 He is also a recipient of the Param Vishisht Seva Medal (PVSM).
-On 1 October 2000, Vij was appointed as the GOC of Southern Command at Pune and led the army's rescue efforts during the 2001 Gujarat earthquake.
-In October 2001, he was appointed as the Vice Chief of Army Staff (VCOAS) at New Delhi and in January 2002, he was appointed as the 10th Colonel of the Dogra Regiment and the Dogra Scouts.
+On 1 October 2000, Vij was appointed the GOC of Southern Command at Pune and led the army's rescue efforts during the 2001 Gujarat earthquake.
+In October 2001, he was appointed the Vice Chief of Army Staff (VCOAS) at New Delhi and in January 2002, he was appointed the 10th Colonel of the Dogra Regiment and the Dogra Scouts.

-He was appointed as the Chairman Chiefs of Staff Committee (COSC) on 1 January 2005.
+He was appointed the Chairman Chiefs of Staff Committee (COSC) on 1 January 2005.
 He is married to Rita Vij and they have a son, Nalin, who is a software engineer in the United States.
 General Vij retired on 31 January 2005, after completing more than 42 years service.

-Post retirement
+Post-retirement

 He was the founder-Vice Chairman of the National Disaster Management Authority, in 2005, with an equivalent rank of a Union Minister of State.
 He was the Director of the Vivekananda International Foundation think tank in New Delhi.
 In 2021, his book "The Kashmir Conundrum: The Quest for Peace in a Troubled Land" was published by Harper Collins.